'Other Woman' seizes box office crown from 'Captain America'

 "Brick Mansions" marked the directorial debut of Camille Delamarre and was written by French filmmaker Luc Besson, who based it on his 2004 film, "Banlieue 13."

-Walt Disney Co distributed "Captain America: The Winter Soldier".
-"Heaven is for Real" was distributed by Sony's TriStar studio.
+Walt Disney Co distributed TriStar studio.
 "Brick Mansions" was released by Relativity Media.

 (Reporting By Ronald Grover and Chris Michaud, editing by Gareth Jones)